Estate Settlement of a Private Limited Business

 Settlement of the Shares of Company

-The most challenging and sensitive issue is that of a settlement of shares.
-Upon the death of a shareholder, the shares form part of his estate.
+The most challenging and sensitive issue is the settlement of shares.
+Upon the death of a shareholder, the shares form part of his/her estate.
 The first task of the legal representative is to get hold of the shareholders’ agreement, and implement the terms (i.e. exit clause) of the agreement.
 The agreement would indicate the party to buy (usually the surviving shareholders), the party to sell (i.e. the estate), price of the shares and the source of funds to carry out this buy-sell (usually from a buy-sell life policy).

 The issue is more challenging if there is no shareholders’ agreement.
 This might lead to a tussle between the surviving shareholders and the estate.
 The main contention will be the value of the shares and the funds (or the lack of it) for the surviving shareholders to buy out.
 The legal representative may need to engage a professional to do a share valuation.